Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 This is an uncommon sign of early pregnancy but you may be one of the few women that experience this.

-23. Bleeding gums
+23. Bleeding Gums

 Changes in hormones can be blamed for sore, inflamed, swollen gums early on in pregnancy.